fenago/katacoda-scenarios/apache-kafka/apache-kafka-schema-registry/steps/16/text.md

-In the first command-line terminal, go to the Kafka installation directory and generate the two necessary topics:

-`~/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic valid-messages`{{execute T1}}
+Running the AvroProducer
+To build the project, run the following command from the kioto directory:

+Copy
+$ gradle jar
+If everything is OK, the output is something like the one shown here:

+Copy
+BUILD SUCCESSFUL in 3s
+ 1 actionable task: 1 executed

+The broker is running on port 9092.
+To create the healthchecks-avro topic, execute the following command:
+Copy
-`~/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic invalid-messages`{{execute T1}}
+$ ./bin/kafka-topics --zookeeper localhost:2181 --create --topic healthchecks-avro --replication-factor 1 --partitions 4
+Note that we are just creating a normal topic and nothing indicates the messages' format.
-Then, start a console producer to the input-topic topic, as follows:
+Run a console consumer for the healthchecks-avro topic:
+Copy

-`~/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic input-topic`{{execute T1}}
+$ ./bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic healthchecks-avro
-This window is where the input messages are produced (typed).